ZIP

 The previous experience was off-brand, outdated with poor UX that didn't align to the standard of the product.

-Responsive, clean and informative new designs were created, for instore and online business owners - giving them access to both onboarding self-serve pages.
+Clean, responsive, and informative designs were created for in-store and online business owners, providing seamless access to self-serve onboarding resources.

 onboarding-pages-online-2